|Dickens Boulevard||Ruskin Drive|

 At Dickens Boulevard, children can access the Year 3 cloakroom by entering the gates from Nickelby Way.
 At Ruskin Drive, children enter the playground through the main gate from the car park and can walk down to the Year 3 classroom where they will enter the cloakroom.

-The school day is from 8:50am until 3:20pm.
+The class door open at 8.45am and close at 8.55am and the school day is from 8:55am until 3:20pm.
 We have a playtime at 10:20am, followed by snack time in the class at 10:40am.
 In Key Stage 2, children can bring a piece of fruit or vegetables in a small named container to have at snack time.
 Milk is available to drink, if it has been ordered by parents or carers.
 More information about this can be obtained from the Office.

 Upon arrival, children start the day with a Morning Challenge which might be a chance to put their memory to the test and recall information from last week, last month or even the previous year!
 Other Morning Challenges include: mental maths, handwriting, describing a picture, finding particular types of grammar or practising spellings.